awesomeeng/FocusTraversalAPI/EXPLAINER.md

 ## Similar Works

- - https://github.com/davidtheclark/tabbable - A very popular library for getting a list of all the elements in a element that can recieve the focus.
+ - https://github.com/davidtheclark/tabbable - A very popular library for getting a list of all the elements in a element that can receive the focus.